 - Lake Area Industry Alliance

 - JSW Steel

-- Approximately 88% of the pipeline, including the entire crossing of the Atchafalaya Basin, will parallel existing infrastructure such as other pipelines, power lines and roads.
+- Approximately 88% of the pipeline, including the entire crossing of the Atchafalaya Basin, parallels existing infrastructure such as other pipelines, power lines and roads.

-- The project will reduce truck, rail and waterborne crude oil transportation, which will increase the overall safety to the public and the environment.
+- The project reduces truck, rail and waterborne crude oil transportation, which increases the overall safety to the public and the environment.

-- The project will provide long- and short-term economic benefits to Louisiana via the consumption of goods and services.
+- The project provides long- and short-term economic benefits to Louisiana via the consumption of goods and services.

-- Across all agricultural lands, wetlands and the Atchafalaya Basin, the pipe will be buried a minimum 48 inches.
+- Across all agricultural lands, wetlands and the Atchafalaya Basin, the pipe is buried a minimum 48 inches.

-- The pipeline will install buoyancy control devices, such as concrete pipe coating.
+- The pipeline has buoyancy control devices, such as concrete pipe coating.

-- Bayou Bridge Pipeline is committed to restoring 100% of any affected area - at the company's own expense - if there are any impacts from construction or during long term operations.
+- Bayou Bridge Pipeline is committed to restoring 100% of any affected area - at the company's own expense - if there were any impacts from construction or during the long term operations.